mahmoud/clastic/docs/tutorial.rst

   Also, the form action now points to the current URL.

-One last thing to do is to hide the result markup when the page is first loaded.
+One last thing to do is to hide the result markup before the user clicks the "Show" button.
 This can be easily achieved in CSS:

 .. code-block:: css